jdreaver/rust-os/README.md

 ## TODO

+- PCI/virtio
+  - Identity map the BAR address regions in page tables
+  - Ensure that we handle "prefetchable" BARs

+    > If you are using paging and want maximum performance, you should map
+    > prefetchable MMIO regions as WT (write-through) instead of UC
+    > (uncacheable)
 - Read [QEMU Internals](https://airbus-seclab.github.io/qemu_blog/)
 - Filesystem support
   - Now that I have PCI working, attach a drive via QEMU and see what is looks like under PCI